20. Take other travelers’awesome evaluations of tours with salt

-I was wrong, for the two backpackers raving about the trip had deceived me.
+I was wrong, for the two pairs of backpackers raving about the trip had deceived me.
 It was not as they described, and it was not awesome.

 So, what’s the lesson?
 When you get really positive feedback about a tour, especially when people are still in country, take it with a heaping grain of salt, and if there’s conflicting testimony, believe the cynics over the optimists.

 I’m not alone in this thinking.
 A fellow writer I met, also in Hanoi, confirmed much of my same suspicion in an email, after I advised her of how my own trip went how the rave reviews turned out not to be true.